 Again, this is a place where you can drive through and stop several times for taking pictures.
 However, the park also offers various hikes with different lengths – enough water is a must if you intend to go for a longer walk in Joshua Tree National Park due to the heat all year round.

 If you don’t have much time you should nevertheless do the 1-mile loop track which will take you around an area with big rocks and beautiful cactuses.
 This park offers such a contrast to Yosemite National Park and you will start to get a better feeling for the different vegetation in California.
 You can drive through the whole park and observe the changing landscape.
 If you leave the park in the West it is only a short drive to Palm Springs.

 Again, they will hand you a map when you enter the park.
-Keep it to navigate through the area as internet connection will be bad.
+Keep it to navigate through the area as

 Day 9: From Palm Springs to San Diego

 Before you head down to San Diego: The morning in Palm Springs is the perfect time to do a short city bike ride.
 Most of the hotels offer city bikes for free and it is an easy way to pass by all the nice interior and coffee shops.
 A bit outside the main road you will also find very nice neighborhoods with unique door designs.
 Just google „pink door Palm Springs“ and you know what I mean.
 Palm Spring itself appears like an oasis in the desert with its green palm trees, always blue skies and dry mountains.
 Great place to take pictures!

 Back in the car it took us about 2,5 hrs to get to San Diego.
 When you look for a hotel you have to decide whether you want to stay close to the beach or the city as there is almost no public transportation and you have to take the car or Uber to get to the other part of the city.
 We have chosen a nice hotel at the beach and enjoyed the rest of the day near the pier and in the sea.

 Day 10: San Diego and surroundings